SenseNet/sensenet/docs/field-indexing.md

 # Field Indexing

-For every [Content](content.md) the [Field](field.md) values can be indexed so that when searched for a Field value the corresponding Content will appear in the result set.
-It is also possible to search in Fields by explicitely defining the Field whose values are to be searched within a query.
-The way a specific Field of a Content is indexed is defined in the [CTD Field Definition](ctd.md).
+For every [Content](content.md) the [Field](field.md) values can be indexed so that when searching for a value the corresponding Content will appear in the result set.
+It is also possible to search in Fields by explicitely defining the Field to search for in a query.
+The way a specific Field of a Content is indexed is defined in the [Content Type Definition](ctd.md).

-> It is possible to switch off indexing for certain content types.
+> It is possible to switch off indexing for certain fields or content types.
 In that case nobody will be able to find the instances of those content types using [Content Query](content-query.md), but the index will be smaller.
 For more details, see the Index description in the Content Type Definition article.

-The portal uses the [Lucene search engine](http://lucenenet.apache.org/) for indexing of the [Content Repository](content-repository.md) and to provide a fast mechanism for returning query results.
+The portal uses the [Lucene search engine](http://lucenenet.apache.org/) by default for indexing the [Content Repository](content-repository.md) and to provide a fast mechanism for returning query results.
 Apart from the indexing of some basic built-in properties every Field can be configured to be indexed separately.

 ### Indexing and storing

-There are two ways to put Field data information in the index: by indexing and by storing.
-Indexing means that an analyzer processes Field data, it resolves to data to terms and the Content ID is stored under the corresponding term making it possible to search for terms to get the Content.
-Storing means that Field data itself can be stored in the index for a Content (for example the base system stores path in the index to allow convenient programming).
+There are two ways to put Field data information in the index: by indexing and by storing. **Indexing** means that an analyzer processes Field data, it resolves to data to *terms* and the Content ID is stored under the corresponding term making it possible to search for terms to get the Content. **Storing** means that Field data itself can be stored in the index for a Content (for example the base system stores content Path in the index for convenience).
 Indexing and storing is independent of each other, they can both be switched on and off regardless of the state of the other.

 ### Analyzers